Persisted Results And Resource Refs

 {:report (:report input)})}

-By default, two end-user installations stay isolated because each one derives its own private root, such as installations/<producer-profile-id>/reports and installations/<consumer-profile-id>/reports.
+By default, two end-user installations stay isolated because each one derives its own private root, such as installations/<producer-installation-id>/reports and installations/<consumer-installation-id>/reports.

 They share only if both installations are explicitly configured with the same root: